Proximity-induced flat bands and topological properties in a decorated diamond chain: Topological properties of the model

 The Zak phase is related to the winding number by $\mathcal{Z} = \pi \nu$.
 Experimentally, the topological signature of a system has been demonstrated through the measurement of the winding number in analogous photonic networks~\cite{exp-winding-2018,exp-winding-2020}.
 In our analysis, we compute the winding number using the gauge-invariant Wilson loop method~\cite{zak-fukui-2005}.
 According to Eq.~\eqref{eq:winding}, the integration is converted into the summation over the entire Brillouin Zone by dividing it into $N$ number of similar discrete sections, which ensures that each interval in the wave vector will be $\delta k = 2\pi/Na$ with lattice constant $a$.
 For our computation, we consider $N=401$, which provides a sufficiently accurate approximation of the integration.
 Within the Wilson loop framework, for a non-degenerate $n$-th band, the winding number is given by~\cite{zak-fukui-2005, zak-marzari-1997},

+It is worthwhile mentioning that, here we are calculating the single-band winding number.
+If two (or more) bands touch each other, then the single-band winding number becomes ill-defined~\cite{winding-close,sheet} at those band touching points.
+Even in those cases also, one can still evaluate the multi-band topological invariants by grouping the bands, or may compute the winding around the band touching point.
+However, for our analysis, we are only focusing on the single-band winding number over the first Brillouin zone when all the bands are separated by band gaps.

 Till now, we have discussed the quasi-one-dimensional decorated diamond lattice with periodic boundary conditions.
 Now, we focus on the scenario with open boundary condition to explain the emergence of topological nontrivial features for this lattice model as exhibited in Fig.~\ref{fig:topology}.
 Fig.~\ref{fig:topology}(a) explains the energy spectrum of the system as a function of the horizontal diagonal coupling parameter $d_H$.
 Beyond a critical value of $d_H$, we observe the emergence of in-gap edge states, which persist over a finite range of $d_H$.
 Within this regime, the bulk bands become gapped after a band-closing transition, indicating a topological phase transition into a nontrivial phase.
 These edge states disappear upon imposing periodic boundary conditions, confirming their boundary-localized nature.
 In particular, Fig.~\ref{fig:topology}(a) reveals that the edge states are pinned at energy $E = -\sqrt{2}$ for a specific range of $d_H$.
 Throughout these calculations, we fix other parameters $\lambda=t=1$ and $d_{V}=0$.
+It is to be noted that, the flat line appearing at the energy $E=0$ in Fig.~\ref{fig:topology}(a) is the FB state, not an edge state, as already shown earlier in Fig.~\ref{fig:Band-structures}.